dojosource/dojo/readme.txt

 As we work out rough edges and push toward an official v1.0 we highly value your feedback!

 The Dojo plugin is built primarily for managing a Martial Arts school with a member interface on your web site.

-We like family friendly schools and we know how family friendly contracts with discounts can complicate things.
-Dojo aims to simplify contract management and give members more self-serve options so you can focus on running a great program!
+Dojo aims to simplify contract management and give members self-serve options so you can focus on running a great program!

 Here's what you can expect in this plugin: